Land F/X

 • Grading Schedule

-Work Areas and Grading Schedules
+Work Areas and Civil/Survey Schedules

 Functioning essentially as drawings within a drawing, Work Areas allow you to divide your site into a number of distinct areas.
 In this way, you can break up your design into separate regions, phases, scope-of-work requirements, and virtually any other way you can imagine.
 This feature makes it possible to limit any of your site schedules, including the Grading Schedule, to specific Work Areas.
 You can also break up your schedule to show separate summaries of Site Development items in each Work Area.
 For information on dividing your Site Development schedule (or any other site schedule) in this way, see our Limiting Site Schedules With Work Areas documentation.